chartsql/chartsql-js/README.md

 * `ChartSQL Studio` - Desktop SQL and Charting IDE
 * `ChartSQL Cloud` - Online Dashboards
 * `ChartSQL.js` - Embedded web application charts

+# Support
+Support is provided by our [Discord community](https://discord.gg/UbHYA6nyTg).
+If you are having an issue, please discuss it there.

+All known issues will be documented on this Github repo.

+# Contributing
+While ChartSQL.js is open source, we are not accepting outside source code contributions at this time.

+You can contribute to the project by making issues and joining our [Discord community](https://discord.gg/UbHYA6nyTg)